Reference prior for Bayesian estimation of seismic fragility curves: Prior and posterior asymptotics

 \section{Prior and posterior asymptotics}

-This section is dedicated to the asymptotic study of the density functions that are considered in this work.
-Those calculations provide a proof of the proper characteristics of the posterior distributions, needed to validate MCMC methods for sampling the posterior distributions.
-Also, the asymptotics of Jeffreys prior can be compared to the ones of \citeauthor{Straub2008}'s prior to state rigorously their different convergence rates.

-The analysis of Jeffreys prior convergence rates requires an assumption about the IM's distribution.
-Here we consider the following one. \begin{assu} The IM is distributed according to a log-normal distribution. i.e. there exist $\mu,\sigma$ such that
+This appendix is dedicated to the asymptotic study of the density functions considered in this paper.
+These calculations provide a proof of the proper characteristics of the posterior distributions, which are needed in order to validate the MCMC methods used for sampling.
+The asymptotic expansions of the Jeffreys prior can also be compared to the ones of \citeauthor{Straub2008}'s prior in order to rigorously establish their respective convergence rates.
+The derived asymptotic expansions of the likelihood depend on the distribution of the observed data.
+This gives rise to different phenomena discussed here.
+In order to carry out our analysis of the Jeffreys prior convergence rates, it is necessary to make one assumption about the IM's distribution.
+In this paper, we shall consider the following: \begin{assu} The IM is distributed according to a log-normal distribution, i.e., there exists $\mu\in \RR$ and $\sigma\in (0,+\infty)$ such that

-\end{assu} This assumption, not far from reality, meets the discussion we conducted in section \ref{sec:posterioriSimul}.
-It makes SK's prior being given by
+\end{assu} This assumption, which isn’t far from reality, feeds into the discussion conducted in Section \ref{sec:posterioriSimul}.
+The SK prior is therefore given by

-The following is organized as follows: \ref{app:results} summarizes and discusses our theoretical results.
-The proofs are then presented in \ref{app:asympDemo}. }